mr-veeru/IIPP/README.md

 ## 🚀 Deployment

 ### Backend Deployment
-1. Use Gunicorn for production WSGI server
+1. Use Gunicorn for a production WSGI server
 2. Set up Nginx reverse proxy
-3. Use PostgreSQL for production database
+3. Use PostgreSQL for the production database
 4. Configure environment variables
 5. Enable HTTPS